vesoft-inc/nebula/docs/rfcs/0001-ssl-transportation.md

 storaged: meta client + internal storage client + internal storage server + graph storage server + admin storage server + raft client + raft server
 ```

 2. Encrypt the graph server when the flag `enable_graph_ssl` is set to `true`.
-In this mode, we enable SSL/TLS transportation for follow components of daemon:
+In this mode, we enable SSL/TLS transportation for following components of daemon:

 ```plain
 graphd: graph server